 - The CS Undergraduate Academics page has general information about our programs

-- The CS department faculty, programs, and courses (JHU catalog)
+- Explore CS programs and courses (JHU catalogue)

-Contact firstname.lastname@example.org or your faculty adviser with questions about course selection, degree requirements, other minors and majors, and four-year degree planning.
+Contact firstname.lastname@example.org or your faculty advisor with questions about course selection, degree requirements, other minors and majors, and four-year degree planning.

 University policies to keep you on track with your academic program:

-Contact email@example.com or your WSE academic adviser with questions about school-wide policies and procedures.
+Contact email@example.com or your WSE academic advisor with questions about school-wide policies and procedures.

-Academic Calendar (Office of the Registrar): registration deadlines, breaks, class dates, exam periods
+Academic Calendar (Office of the Registrar) – registration deadlines, breaks, class dates, and exam periods

 Course Information (CS Department)

-- Students wishing to transfer credits can obtain a Permission to Transfer form on the Blackboard Organization: WSE Academic Advising site.
+- Students wishing to transfer credits can obtain an External Course Request form via SIS.

-- Students can take up to 12 credits outside Hopkins toward their degrees (besides AP and IB credits, and those earned by students who transferred from other institutions).
+- Students can take up to 12 credits outside Hopkins toward their degrees (besides AP and IB credits and those earned by students who transferred in from other institutions).

-- Obtain the course’s syllabus or detailed course description and submit the request to academic advising, where the information will be reviewed for approval.
+- Obtain the desired course’s syllabus or detailed course description and submit the completed request form to academic advising, where the information will be reviewed for approval.

-- Students can then take the course and must earn a C or higher.
-The school then sends the transcript to Hopkins.
-Once received, the credits will be transferred to the transcript, though the grade will not be calculated in the Hopkins GPA.
+- Once approval has been given, you can then take course and must earn a C or higher to receive credit.
+The other school must send your transcript to Hopkins after course completion.
+Once the transcript is received, the necessary credits will be transferred to your Hopkins transcript, although your grade will not be calculated according to or factored into your Hopkins GPA.

 Homewood Campus Computing Resources

-- Homewood Student Affairs Information Technology Services is the best source for information about computing labs, printing, software, and more on campus.
+- Student Affairs Information Technology Services is the best source for information about on-campus computing labs, printing, software, and more.